SOS Children's Village Rio Bonito

 SOS Children’s Villages protects the rights of children in Rio Bonito.
 This includes the right to play in a safe environment (Photo: SOS archive)

-São Paulo therefore continues to be a deeply divided and socially segregated city: a major industrial hub and important economic centre on the one hand, with cheap labour provided by the inhabitants of the many underdeveloped, underprivileged neighbourhoods.
+São Paulo therefore continues to be a deeply divided and socially segregated city: a major industrial hub and important economic center on the one hand, with cheap labor provided by the inhabitants of the many underdeveloped, underprivileged neighborhoods.

-Lack of education and stigmatisation deprive children of the chance they deserve
+Lack of education and stigmatization deprive children of the chance they deserve